 Additionally, crews nominate one of their day to day members to act as a steward between production and crew, meaning that each production has its own embedded representative on set or in the mill.
 Union stewards are responsible for enforcing the contract and work rules for the show they’re working on, and their primary duty as steward is to be aware of all aspects of a production and set activities so that they may report disputes and identify conditions that may place members of the crew in danger.
 On-set and off-set stewards should report all concerns to the full-time Local 479 field representative assigned to their show.

-Billy Deacon has a long history in Georgia filmmaking reaching back to the early 1990s.
-When he joined the full-time steward team in 2012, Billy’s goal was to see that the needs of the membership were being addressed on a daily basis.
-In addition to his responsibilities as full-time steward, Billy is committed to helping people recover from substance abuse and is ready to lend assistance to members who might need help with substance abuse in their own lives.
+A member since the 1990s, Billy joined the Field Rep Team in 2012.
+In addition to his responsibilities as a Field Rep, Billy is committed to helping people recover from substance abuse and is ready to lend assistance to members who might need help with substance abuse in their own lives.

-Albert Cooper, known to most of us as “A.B.”, is a native Atlantan and grew up in the midst of many now-legendary civil rights icons.
-In the 1990s he worked as a location scout for the Georgia Film Office and was responsible for selecting the locations for My Cousin Vinny.
-In addition to his duties as full-time steward he acts as a liaison to the City of Atlanta‘s Workforce Development Agency.
+Albert (“A.B.”)
+Cooper is a native Atlantan and grew up in the midst of many now-legendary civil rights icons.
+In the 1990s he worked as a location scout for the Georgia Film Office.
+In addition to his duties as Field Rep he acts as a liaison to the City of Atlanta‘s Workforce Development Agency.